sanjeevkumarray/Invoice-dashboard/README.md

 # Future Improvements

-The current system provides a strong foundation, but there are several improvements planned for future versions.

-## PostgreSQL Row Level Security
+## PostgreSQL Row Level Security (RLS)

-Adding PostgreSQL Row Level Security (RLS) would provide another layer of protection by allowing the database itself to enforce tenant boundaries.
+Future versions can introduce PostgreSQL Row Level Security to enforce tenant isolation directly at the database level.

-This creates a stronger defense model where both the application and database protect customer data.
+This provides an additional security layer where both the application and database protect customer data.

 ---

-## Better Financial Precision
+## Financial Precision Improvements

-JavaScript numbers use floating-point representation, which can sometimes create small rounding differences in financial calculations.
+JavaScript floating-point calculations can introduce small rounding differences.

-For a larger accounting system, future improvements would include:
+For a production accounting system, future improvements include:

-* Storing currency values in paise
+* Storing amounts as paise
-* Using decimal-based calculations
+* Using decimal arithmetic libraries
-* Adding stricter financial rounding rules
+* Implementing stricter rounding rules

 ---

 ## API Idempotency

-To handle accidental duplicate submissions caused by network issues, invoice creation APIs can support idempotency keys.

-This will help:

-* Prevent duplicate invoices
-* Improve API reliability
-* Create safer user experiences
+Adding idempotency keys for invoice creation will help prevent duplicate invoices caused by:

+* Network interruptions
+* Accidental multiple submissions
+* Client retries

+This improves reliability for business-critical workflows.

 ---

-# Built With
+# Technology Stack

 * Node.js
 * Express.js
+* React
+* Vite
 * PostgreSQL
 * Neon Serverless Database
-* React + Vite
 * REST APIs

 ---

-# Project Goal
+# Project Vision

-ReDi Invoice App is built with a practical goal: provide Indian businesses and accounting professionals with a simple, secure, and scalable billing solution.
+ReDi Invoice App is built to simplify billing workflows for Indian businesses and accounting professionals.

-The focus is not only on creating invoices, but on building a reliable SaaS foundation that can support real businesses as they grow.
+The focus is not only on generating invoices, but on creating a secure and scalable SaaS foundation that can grow with real-world business requirements.